 While having your dog follow you everywhere might seem cute and lovable, there are also scientific reasons behind dogs’ clingy behavior.
 “Young puppies anywhere from birth to 6 months of age can often imprint on their owners and look to them as they would their mother,” says Dr. Rachel Barrack, a licensed veterinarian certified in veterinary acupuncture.

 Another reason your dog might stay close to your side is positive reinforcement.
 “If every time you are with your dog, he gets affection or treats, he’s likely to follow you around more often,” Dr. Barrack says.
 If you’re flattered by this affection, and reward your dog for being clingy, you’re sending them a message that the behavior is welcome.

-Because dogs respond to their owners’ behavior, it’s important to examine your relationship with your canine.
-For example, if your dog sleeps in your bed, you might be creating a dependency and reinforcing his need to be close to you at all times.
+Because dogs respond to their owners’ behavior, it’s important to examine your relationship.
+For example, if your dog sleeps in your bed, you might be creating a dependency and reinforcing their need to be close to you at all times.

 “Look at it from the dog’s point of view,” says Erin Kramer, a professional certified dog trainer and owner of Tug Dogs in Northern California.
 “You might think you’re the cool one, but the person your dog is attached to is the road to everything wonderful and magical.
 The focus is on that person because of what they give access to.”

 A dog’s life experience before entering your home can play a big part when it comes to being fixated on one person, especially for dogs who have been rescued.
 What was their life like before they came to live with you?
 “Those previous experiences have an impact on a dog and can contribute to the lingering fear of abandonment,” says Dr. Barrack.